Carnatic music: Origin and history

 Owing to Persian and Islamic influences in North India from the 12th century onwards, Indian classical music began to diverge into two distinct styles — Hindustani music and Carnatic music.
 Commentaries and other works, such as Sharngadeva's Sangita Ratnakara, further elaborated on the musical concepts found in Indian classical music.
 By the 16th and 17th centuries, there was a clear demarcation between Carnatic and Hindustani music; Carnatic music remained relatively unaffected by Persian and Arabic influences.
 It was at this time that Carnatic music flourished in Vijayanagara, while the Vijayanagara Empire reached its greatest extent.
-Purandara Dasa, who is known as the "father (Pitamaha) of Carnatic music", formulated the system that is commonly used for the teaching of Carnatic music.
+Purandara Dasa, who is known as the "father (pitamaha) of Carnatic music", formulated the system that is commonly used for the teaching of Carnatic music.
 Venkatamakhin invented and authored the formula for the melakarta system of raga classification in his Sanskrit work, the Chaturdandi Prakasika (1660 AD).
-Govindacharya is known for expanding the melakarta system into the sampoorna raga scheme – the system that is in common use today.
+Govindacharya is known for expanding the melakarta system into the sampurna raga scheme – the system that is in common use today.

+By the 16th century, Indian classical music split into two styles: Hindustani in the North and Karnataka (later called Carnatic) in the South.
+The term "Karnataka" music originated from the Vijayanagara Empire, historically known as the Karnataka Empire.
+The British later influenced the change in name to "Carnatic" music, and the term is only about 150–200 years old.

 In the 18th and 19th centuries, Carnatic music was mainly patronised by the local kings of the Kingdom of Mysore, Kingdom of Travancore, and the Maratha rulers of Tanjore.
-Some of the royalty of the kingdoms of Mysore and Travancore were themselves noted composers and proficient in playing musical instruments, such as the veena, rudra veena, violin, ghatam, flute, mridangam, nagaswara and swarabhat.
+Some of the royalty of the kingdoms of Mysore and Travancore were themselves noted composers and proficient in playing musical instruments, such as the veena, rudra veena, violin, ghatam, venu, mridangam, nadaswaram, and swarabat.
 Some famous court-musicians proficient in music were Veene Sheshanna (1852–1926) and Veene Subbanna (1861–1939), among others.

-During the late 19th century, the city of Chennai (then known as Madras) emerged as the locus for Carnatic music.
+During the late 19th century, the city of Madras (now known as Chennai) emerged as the locus for Carnatic music.
 With the dissolution of the erstwhile princely states and the Indian independence movement reaching its conclusion in 1947, Carnatic music went through a radical shift in patronage into an art of the masses with ticketed performances organised by private institutions called sabhās.